srqsoftware-hacknight/LEARN/README.md

 # Using

-Open `http://localhost:8000` in your browser
+Open `http://localhost:8000` in your browser.
+If you are accessing your PI remotely, you will need to replace "localhost" with the IP of your PI

 # Developing